What is Hydrochloric Acid?

 The results of this test are unequivocal in recommending the Acid Gas filter for use in applications involving the use of, or potential exposure to, hydrochloric acid.
 The filter removed, as nearly as can be determined, all acid from the airstream being treated and reduced the potential operator exposure from upwards of 50 ppm at Location 1 to a concentration at Location 2 that is less than the detection limits of the analysis methods used (approximately 0.003 ppm).
 No hydrochloric acid was detected in the ambient room atmosphere throughout the test (Location 4), nor was any detected at the operator’s breathing location (Location 3), nor at the outlet of the hood (Location 2).
 Taking into account potential error in the sample analysis and the analysis method’s detection limits, the filter appears to have removed >99.99% of the hydrochloric acid fumes.

-Sentry Air’s 30″ Wide Ductless Fume Hood Model # SS-330-DCH with 10lb acid gas filter, 300-PFS w/ CFP + 10lb acid gas filter combines powerful air flow with a sturdy and compact enclosure for optimal respiratory and environmental protection.
-This fume hood is designed to pull harmful particulate up and away from the operator’s breathing zone and into the filter chamber.
-Depending on the application, this chamber houses either HEPA filtration [up to 99.97% efficient on particles 0.3 microns and larger and made with flame-retardant materials], ASHRAE filtration [up to 95% efficient on particles 0.5 microns and larger and made with flame-retardant materials] Activated Carbon, or specialty-blended filter media [i.e. Acid Gas, Mercury, Aldehyde, Ammonia].
+Sentry Air’s 30″ Wide Ductless Fume Hood Model # SS-330-DCH with 10lb acid gas filter combines powerful air flow with a sturdy and compact enclosure for optimal respiratory and environmental protection.
+This fume hood is designed to pull harmful fumes and particulate up and away from the operator’s breathing zone and into the filter chamber.
+For hydrochloric acid applications, Sentry Air recommends using a Carbon Pre-filter and 10lb Acid Gas Filter to adsorb fumes.
+For other applications, the filter chamber can house either HEPA filtration [up to 99.97% efficient on particles 0.3 microns and larger and made with flame-retardant materials], ASHRAE filtration [up to 95% efficient on particles 0.5 microns and larger and made with flame-retardant materials] Activated Carbon, or specialty-blended filter media [i.e. Acid Gas, Mercury, Aldehyde, Ammonia].
 Variable Speed Control and a Fluorescent Light come standard with this unit.

 Other typical uses for this fume hood include chemical fume control, pharmaceutical compounding containment, soldering applications, light dust removal, biological applications, solvent or epoxy use, and many more applications that require the removal of fumes and particulate.